Buying a used car? Let us help you through the process with our thorough checklist.

-A used car checklist can come in very handy when considering the purchase of a previously owned vehicle.
-You don't have to be an auto mechanic in order to check some common sense, and sometimes obvious, things.
-To make sure you don't forget anything, I invite you to use my "Buying A Used Car Checklist" below.
+A checklist can come in handy when it comes to buying a used car.
+You don’t have to be an auto mechanic in order to check some common sense, and sometimes obvious, things.
+To make sure you don’t forget anything, I invite you to use my “Buying A Used Car Checklist” below.

 Start here.
-Is the vehicle you're considering to purchase still under manufacture's original warranty, a vehicle protection plan or a vehicle service contract that is transferrable to a new owner?
+Is the vehicle you’re considering to purchase still under manufacturer’s original warranty, a vehicle protection plan or a vehicle service contract that is transferable to a new owner?

 - If so, great!
 Your risk is lower for buying a used vehicle if there is some kind of transferrable service agreement in place at the time you buy the vehicle.